mozilla/testpilot-metrics/README.md

 ### Google Analytics output

-For simplicity, the only GA ping type currently supported is the `event` type.
+For simplicity, the only GA hit type currently supported is the `Event` hit type.

 As an example, the following ping: